UB requires you to meet certain health-related requirements.

 We encourage you to read the requirements and directions carefully to avoid errors that may lead to delays in class registration.

-Students who are taking fully remote courses can choose to submit a waiver form for MMR and Meningitis, as well as an exemption request form for COVID-19 each semester that they remain a fully remote learner.
+Students who are taking fully remote courses can choose to submit a waiver form for MMR and Meningitis each semester that they remain a fully remote learner.
 The waiver enables us to future-date your health holds through the last day of drop/add for that semester.
-To permanently remove the health holds, please submit proof of MMR immunity and COVID-19 vaccination.
+To permanently remove the health holds, please submit proof of MMR immunity.

-All students must provide documentation of their MMR (measles, mumps and rubella) immunity, COVID-19 primary vaccination & booster and meet the meningitis information requirement.
+All students must provide documentation of their MMR (measles, mumps and rubella) immunity and meet the meningitis information requirement.
 Health-related profession students (also known as Health Majors) must also fulfill the requirements listed in the Health Majors tab.

 Students (or their parents/guardians if the student is under 18 years of age) must read the required information regarding meningococcal disease and provide documentation of vaccination or decline the vaccination.
 Documentation of vaccination can be either a dose of meningitis A/C/W/Y vaccine within the last 5 years or a full series of meningitis B vaccine.

 Students (or their parents/guardians if the student is under 18 years of age) must verify that they have received information about meningococcal disease and have made an informed decision about whether or not to receive vaccination against meningococcal disease.
 This verification is done by submitting the Meningitis Information Response Form, which can be completed online or on paper depending on the student’s age and access to the HUB Student Center.

 A student is considered compliant with the requirement whether they received the vaccination or declined it, as long as they (or their parent/guardian if they’re under 18 years of age) completed the form.